danktec/whereami/README.md

 They'll tell you a system is inside a region and inside an availability-zone but not which DataCenter and certainly not any information about internal datacenter architecture.

+## But why would i care?
+If you're deploying distributed/connected workloads and resources in various locations, their distance in hops matters from a performance and reliability perspective.

+Generally speaking, the less distance a packet needs to travel the less it will cost and the more reliable its journey will be.

+Sure, you can put everything in a single DC or region, at the cost of performance for edge customers.
+You can also garner cost savings by running selected workloads on cheaper hardware.

 ## So how does this tool know its own location?
 It's a very simple concept, pinging out to known hosts and narrowing down to find the closest one.